 - You, along with your parent or guardian, should attend the College Credit Plus (CCP) Information Night provided by your school.

-- Work with your guidance counselor to complete the College Credit Plus Application for Admission and submit it, along with your High School Transcript, to SSCC’s Records Office.
+- Work with your guidance counselor to complete the College Credit Plus Application for Admission and submit it, along with your High School Transcript or Grade Report and ACT scores (if applicable), to SSCC’s Records Office.

 - SSCC's Records Office will contact you by mail with information on how to schedule the Placement Assessment.
 Two weeks after your assessment, you will be notified by mail of your college acceptance status.

-- After completing placement assessment or providing ACT scores, students must schedule an appointment to meet with a designated CCP advisor.
+- After completing placement assessment or providing ACT scores, if students plan to take courses on SSCC campus, students must schedule an appointment to meet with a designated CCP advisor.

 How much does it cost?

 - Most students choosing a public college, such as Southern State, will not be charged for tuition, required textbooks, or fees.
 Homeschool students, however, are responsible for their own textbooks.
 Responsibility for transportation rests with the student.
 Students choosing a private college may be charged by that college, depending on where the course is delivered.

 Former CCP Student

 “I attended Southern State when I was a senior in high school at no cost through this program.
 Attending Southern State was great and this program allowed me to transition from high school level coursework to college level coursework while choosing a career path.”